looplanguage/loop/README.md

 Go to our [Jira](https://looplang.atlassian.net/jira/software/c/projects/LOOP/issues) board to see all the issues and tasks to work on.

+To see code documentation, run the command: `cargo doc --open`.
+A browser tab will open with generated documentation from code comments.

 ### Compiler Walkthrough

 > **Note:** We are currently working on a technical document that is way more detailed and comprehensive than the one below.